-If you’re a kick-ass trader making bank, you usually would have to claim those profits as capital gains.
-But, not with M2M.
-If you opt for this scenario, any of your wins or losses are treated as ordinary income and losses.
+If you’re a kick-ass trader making bank, you usually have to claim those profits as capital gains.
+But not with M2M.
+If you opt for this scenario, your wins or losses are treated as ordinary income and losses.

-Let’s say you didn’t have a trading plan in place or opted for a less than stellar trading community.
-Sadly, but predictably, you lost your shirt to the tune of $100,000.
-When it comes to income tax time, you can only claim capital losses of $3,000 ($1,500 if you’re married and filing separately).
+Let’s say you didn’t have a trading plan or opted for a less-than-stellar trading community.
+Sadly, but predictably, you lost your shirt to $100,000.
+Regarding income tax time, you can only claim capital losses of $3,000 ($1,500 if you’re married and filing separately).

 What about the $97,000 other dollars?
 Well, you get to carry it forward to the years to come.
 At $3,000 a year, you’ll need a lot of years to recoup that amount.